ColeVan/SOV2-RITA-J/README.md

-# SOV2-RITA-J
+# Security Onion RITA-J Notebook

 This project is for finding a solution to use Security Onion Elastic data with Jupyter Notebooks.

-The goal is to successfully use this notebook project below with Security Onion for beacon detection capabilities.
+The goal is to use the notebook in teh link below with Security Onion for beacon detection capabilities.

 https://github.com/Cyb3r-Monk/RITA-J/blob/main/C2%20Detection%20-%20HTTP.ipynb

 So far I am able to pull back data from Security Onion using the elastic API.
 Please see Zeek-Network-Hunting.ipynb above.
-I am not able to pull back the correct data to use it in conjunction with RITA-J notebook.
+However, I am not able to pull back the correct data to use it in conjunction with RITA-J notebook in teh above link.

 Jupyter Notebooks with Security Onion

-Cuurently trying to find method to query SOv2 elastic data and retrieve the fields below.
+At the current momnet I am trying to find method to query Security Onion elastic data and retrieve the fields below.

-**(These are the fields I want)**
+**(The fields below are what I need in order to place them in a data frame for futher use)**

 'ts'